googleprojectzero/TinyInst/README.md

 - There is no self-modifying code
 - Return address on the stack is never accessed by the program directly OR/AND (depending on the settings)
 - No data is ever stored before the top of the stack (on addresses lower than pointed to by ESP/RSP).
-This condition can be relaxed into "no data before (ESP/RSP - arbitrary_offset)" using the `-sp_offset` flag.
+This condition can be relaxed into "no data before (ESP/RSP - arbitrary_offset)" using the `-stack_offset` flag.

 ### What is the performance overhead?